-• Obtain it via a servlet running on WebLogic Server.
-Open a Web browser on WebLogic Server to http://[wlshost]:[wlsport]/bea_wls_internal/com where wlshost is the WebLogic Server machine and wlsport is the server's port number.
+Obtain it through a servlet running on WebLogic Server.
+Open a Web browser on WebLogic Server to http://[wlshost]:[wlsport]/bea\wls\ internal/com where wlshost is the WebLogic Server machine and wlsport is the server's port number.

-• Run the com.bea.jcom.GetJvmMoniker Java class, specifying as parameters the full name or TCP/IP address of the WebLogic Server machine and port number:
+Run the com.bea.jcom.GetJvmMoniker Java class, specifying as parameters the full name or TCP/IP address of the WebLogic Server machine and port number:

-'''

 java com.bea.jcom.GetJvmMoniker [wlshost] [wlsport]

-'''

 A long message is displayed which shows the objref moniker and explains how to use it.
 The text displayed is also automatically copied to the clipboard, so it can be pasted directly into your source.
-The objref moniker returned can be used to access WebLogic Server on the machine and port you have specified.
+The objref moniker returned can access the WebLogic Server instance on the machine and port you have specified.

-Generate Java Wrappers and the IDL File-Early Binding Only
+3.4.3 Generate Java Wrappers and the IDL File-Early Binding Only